rust-lang/rfcs/text/3323-restrictions.md

 - Should `struct` expressions be disallowed?
   - Where would it be desirable to prohibit mutability after construction, but still permit construction with unchecked values?
+- Should a simpler syntax be provided for common cases?
+For instance, `sealed` or `readonly`.
+A different syntax altogether could be used as well.

 # Future possibilities